rafaelrojasmiliani/moveit_tutorial/02_planning_scene/src/a_planning_scene_class/readme.md

   ${Eigen3_LIBRARIES}
 )
 ```
-## How to instantiate a Planning Scene
+## How to instantiate a Planning Scene in detail

 To construct a MoveIt planning scene we need only a MoveIt robot model.
 It follows that the `planning_scene::PlanningScene` class can be constructed with a `robot_model::RobotModel` or the info to construc the robot model.